BeBOP-OBON/.github/profile/README.md

 1. Gather your internal SOP/protocol information
 2. Navigate to our [template repository](https://github.com/BeBOP-OBON/0_protocol_collection_template) and choose an appropriate protocol template
    - download markdown file (e.g. "protocol_template_DNA_extraction.md")
+   - *Alternatively, find a similar published BeBOP protocol as a starting point to edit.*
 3. Move major content into appropriate template file
    - many markdown editors are available that easily allow you to visualize your markdown files as you edit them
 4. Fine-tune details not included in your internal SOP